Exponential functionals of spectrally one-sided l{\'e}vy processes conditioned to stay positive: Introduction

 In particular, if $Y=\alpha N$ where $N$ is a standard Poisson process and $\alpha > 0$, then we have

 Note that the tail in \eqref{caspoissonth} does not depend on the parameter of the standard Poisson process. \end{theo}

-It is interesting to put in relation Remark \ref{majouniverselle} and the combination Theorem \ref{queue0general}-Proposition \ref{vnegqueue0}.
+{The estimates given in the above theorem have to be put in relation with Theorem 2.19 in \cite{bersteingamma} which, in our case (the case of an unkilled L\'evy process $Y$), ensures that $\mathbb{P} ( I(Y) \leq x ) = o(x)$.} It is interesting to put in relation Remark \ref{majouniverselle} and the combination Theorem \ref{queue0general}-Theorem \ref{vnegqueue0}.
 We see that in the presence of positive jumps, the asymptotic tail at $0$ of $I(Z^{\uparrow})$ (or $I(Z)$) is always at least of order $e^{-c (\log(x))^2}$ for some constant $c$.
 To the contrary, in the absence of positive jumps, the asymptotic tail at $0$ of the exponential functional is always at most of order $e^{-c/x}$ for some constant $c$.
-The existence of jumps thus plays an important role for the asymptotic tail at $0$ of an exponential functional.
+The existence of jumps thus plays a determinant role for the asymptotic tail at $0$ of an exponential functional.

 Also, note that \eqref{suppborne} gives exactly the minimal possible order of $\mathbb{P} ( I(Y) \leq x )$, for $Y$ lying among L\'evy processes drifting to $+\infty$ with positive jumps.
 Indeed, \eqref{suppborne} is always satisfied for such $Y$ and \eqref{caspoissonth} shows that this bound is optimal for the exponential functional of a multiple of a standard Poisson process.